Water, which we are made of

 Steering committee and expert advisory board

-The independence of the citizens' assembly on the future of the Rhône is ensured by a steering committee of experts independent of Id-eau.
+The independence of the citizens' assembly on the future of the Rhône was ensured by a steering committee of experts independent of Id-eau.
 An expert advisory board prepared the random selection of the assembly participants, drew up the agenda and took care of inviting experts and moderators to the proceedings.

 Read more: Assemblée populaire du Rhône